diondokter/device-driver/tests/README.md

 If they're the same and if the output is a Rust file, it will be compiled as a cargo script.
 If the compilation does not succeed without warning, the test also fails.

-In the case where there are a bunch of good changes that should be commited, you can run `cargo run -- accept` on this crate to accept the changes.
+In the case where there are a bunch of good changes that should be committed, you can run `cargo run -- accept` on this crate to accept the changes.
 The output files will then be updated with the current output of the generation.